-A representative’s license goes into an inactive state when they leave the industry.
-As long as the person re-associates with another firm within 2 years, all licenses will stay intact and become active again once effective registration is gained (after filing the new U-4).
-However, a person’s licenses begin lapsing if out of the industry for 2 or more years.
-In this scenario, it’s possible a previously fully-licensed individual must re-take several exams once re-entering the industry.
+A representative’s license becomes inactive when they leave the industry.
+If the person re-associates with another firm within 2 years, their licenses stay intact and become active again once the new registration is effective (after filing the new U-4).

 *No written approval is required if the representative is not being paid to facilitate the transaction.

-The representative is selling away if they do not fulfill these obligations, which is a FINRA violation subject to penalties.
+If the representative does not meet these obligations, they are selling away, which is a FINRA violation subject to penalties.

-If a registered representative has any issue with their employer, they must follow specific procedures.
-With the exception of workplace discrimination or sexual harassment, employees are unable to sue the firms they work for.
-However, they are able to bring them to binding arbitration facilitated by FINRA, which is similar to court (but more efficient and quick).
-Hopefully, this never happens!
+If a registered representative has a dispute with their employer, specific procedures apply.
+With the exception of workplace discrimination or sexual harassment, employees generally can’t sue the firms they work for.

-It’s a fairly common practice for broker-dealers to maintain “networking arrangements” with financial institutions (e.g. banks) in order to offer securities to the customers of those institutions.
-For example, a broker-dealer rents an office at a local bank and sends one of their representatives there to discuss investing in securities with bank customers.
-FINRA rules require member firms and their registered representatives to follow strict protocols in this setting, as banks typically offer safe and virtually risk-free products (e.g. certificates of deposit that are FDIC insured).
-And as you already know, the securities offered by broker-dealers always involve some form of risk.
+For example, a broker-dealer might rent office space inside a local bank and place a representative there to discuss securities with bank customers.
+FINRA rules require strict protocols in this setting because banks typically offer safe, virtually risk-free products (e.g., certificates of deposit that are FDIC insured).
+Securities offered by broker-dealers, however, always involve some form of risk.

-FINRA institutes three primary rules for these networking arrangements.
+FINRA sets three primary rules for these networking arrangements.
 The member firm must:

 Be clearly identified as providing broker-dealer services and distinguish its services from the services of the financial institution

-The firm and the representative must be 100% clear - their products and services are NOT offerings of the bank.
+The firm and the representative must be completely clear that their products and services are not offerings of the bank.

 Conduct its broker-dealer services in an area that displays clearly the member’s name